 Ginger is spicy and is often described using adjectives like spicy, fiery, and biting.
 The heat has to do with several factors, such as how the ginger is processed.
-Fresh ginger has an entirely different heat level from ginger that has been cooked or dried.
+Fresh ginger has an entirely different heat level from cooked or dried ginger.
 In other words: The answer to the question of how spicy is ginger depends on the kind of ginger.
-A big part of the warmth experienced has to do with the source of the ginger’s heat, which we will cover below.
+Another big part of the warmth experienced has to do with the source of the ginger’s heat, which we will cover below.

 What causes the warm flavor you experience with ginger?

 Ginger’s spiciness can come from any of these three compounds: zingerone, gingerol, and shogaol.
 All three come from gingerol.
-Gingerol is a phenol found in fresh, uncooked ginger and is chemically related to capsaicin, but it is much milder.
-It is also related to the eugenol found in cinnamon and nutmeg and to the piperine from which black pepper gets its heat.
+Gingerol is a phenol found in fresh, uncooked ginger and is chemically related to capsaicin (what gives chili peppers their heat), but it is much milder.
+It is also related to the eugenol found in cinnamon, nutmeg, and allspice and to the piperine from which black pepper gets its heat.